 To provide an opportunity for participants to set and achieve personal milestones.

-To offer a chance for tamariki and rangatahi to have fun taking part in triathlon.
+To offer a chance for tamariki and rangatahi to have fun taking part in a triathlon.

 To ensure all tamariki and rangatahi are both supported and challenged throughout the day.